-PDC Reference Number: PDC/117468/300518 Date First Issued: 22/05/2018 Name of Arbitrator: Neil Robinson Date complaint sent to Arbitrator: 30/05/2018
+PDC Reference Number: PDC/121900/300518 Date First Issued: 22/05/2018 Name of Arbitrator: Neil Robinson Date complaint sent to Arbitrator: 14/05/2018 (Further and Better Particulars required)

-In the matter of the Arbitration Act 1996 and in the matter of a dispute between Mr Retailer and Menzies Distribution Limited (MD), East Avenue, Linwood, PA1 2FD.
+In the matter of the Arbitration Act 1996 and in the matter of a dispute between Mr Retailer and Menzies Distribution Limited (MD), East Avenue, Linwood, Paisley, PA1 2FD.
 This complaint concerns alleged failure by Menzies Distribution Limited to deliver to the retailer by the RDT each day or by the Scheduled Delivery Time (SDT) where no RDT agreement exists contrary to the MD 'Customer Service Pledge' Third Edition.

-Mr Retailer complains that on 1st, 2nd and 3rd March 2018 he received no newspaper or magazine supplies from MD.
-He understands that there was bad weather at the time.
-He is particularly concerned at having to pay Carriage Service Charge on days when there was no delivery.
+Mr Retailer complains that on 02/03/2018 he received no newspaper or magazine supplies from MD.
+He understands that there was bad weather at the time, but maintains that a Tesco store opposite to him did receive its supply.
+He is particularly concerned at having to pay Carriage Service Charge on a day when there was no delivery.
 He makes particular reference to MD's Service Pledge that states: